More than just a fall favorite, you can enjoy this savory pumpkin and sweet potato soup all winter long!

 Substitutions

-Swap canned pumpkin for fresh.
+- Swap canned pumpkin for fresh.
 I save time in this recipe by using canned pureed pumpkin.
 You can always dice your own and toss it in the pot to boil with the sweet potatoes.
 This can be a great way to use up the extras you have from a fall harvest!

 Serving Suggestions

 This pumpkin sweet potato soup is not meant to be a complete meal on its own, as it’s too low in calories and protein.
-Here are some ideas to create a cozy, delicious, and nutritious meal:
+Here are some ideas to create a cozy, delicious, and nutritious meal

-- A vegan grilled cheese
+- A grilled cheese sandwich

 - A grilled hummus, red pepper, mushroom, and spinach wrap.